465273/hw1/questions.md

-1. To modify how the instruction and function is executed.(br)
+1. To modify how the instruction and function is executed.
-2. Fill: interior of a shape(br)
+2. Fill: interior of a shape
-Stroke: outline of a shape(br)
+Stroke: outline of a shape
+3.